SPEAKING

 past venues

-• Atlanta Botanic Garden, Atlanta, Georgia
+• Atlanta Botanic Garden, Atlanta, GA

 • U.C.
-Berkeley Botanic Garden
+Berkeley Botanic Garden, CA

-• Ball State University, Muncie, Indiana
+• Ball State University, Muncie, IN

-• The Limberlost State Memorial, Geneva, Indiana
+• The Limberlost State Memorial, Geneva, IN

-• Bookshop Santa Cruz, California (7 PM PST, Virtual Author Event)
+• Bookshop Santa Cruz, CA

-• Titcomb’s Books, Cape Cod, Massachusetts (5 PM EST, Virtual Author Event)
+• Titcomb’s Books, Cape Cod, MA

 • Virtual Bird Fair, Nature Writing Panel